BabylonJS/OldDocumentationSite/content/How_To/camera/WebVR_Helper.md

 vrHelper.enableInteractions();
 ```

 This will start casting a ray from either the user's camera or controllers.
-Where this ray intersects a mesh in the scene a small gaze mesh will be placed to indicate to the user what is currently selected.
+Where this ray intersects a mesh in the scene, a small gaze mesh will be placed to indicate to the user what is currently selected.

 To filter which meshes the gaze can intersect with, the raySelectionPredicate can be used: